thiagoa/notes/Elisp Adventures.md

 ## Lambdas and macros

-TLDR; Pay attention at lambdas + macros.
+TLDR; Pay attention to lambdas + macros.
 Follows a story:

 To my surprise, the following code does not work: